begavett/CoCA/CoCA_Manual.md

 *Look at the next symbol* (point to the third symbol on Sample). *I look at this symbol, then look at the key.
 The symbol matches the number 9.
 So I go ahead and put that in the empty box below the symbol.* (write 9 below the third symbol on the Sample)

-*Now, I want to you to fill in the boxes until this heavily shaded line.*
+*Now, I want to you to fill in the boxes until this heavily shaded line.
+Go ahead.*

+Allow examinee to fill in practice items.
+Make corrections if necessary.

 *Now, I am going to give you 30 seconds to fill in as many boxes as you can.
 Begin here* (point) *and fill in as many boxes as possible, without skipping any.
 When you finish one row move on to the next row.
 Continue working until I ask you to stop.
 Ready?
 Go!*